Domicile and Deemed Domicile – Spot the Difference

 |Foreign assets||Liable||Not liable|

-Domicile status also affects liability to Income Tax and Capital Gains Tax – the broad concept here is that non-UK domiciled individuals are only liable to UK tax on overseas income or gains remitted to the UK, “remitted” meaning paid across to the UK for the benefit of the individual or persons linked to them.
-In recent years this has made the UK an attractive place to live tax-wise for rich individuals (with good accountants!) coming from overseas – a veritable onshore tax haven.
+Domicile status also affects liability to Income Tax and Capital Gains Tax – the broad concept here is that non-UK domiciled individuals are only liable to UK tax on their overseas income or gains that are remitted to the UK, “remitted” meaning brought into the UK for the benefit of the individual or persons linked to them.
+Those that claim the remittance basis will have to pay a Remittance Basis Charge once they have lived in the UK for at least 7 out of the previous 9 tax years.
+More on this next time.